huaweicloud/huaweicloud-fpga/fp1/docs/Using_a_Vivado_based_Example.md

 #### Step 1 Configure the license file of EDA.

-Open the `setup.cfg` file in `huaweicloud-fpga/fp1/` and set XILINX_LIC_SETUP to the IP address `2100@100.125.1.240:2100@100.125.1.251` of the license server.
+Open the `setup.cfg` file in `huaweicloud-fpga/fp1/` and set **XILINX_LIC_SETUP** to the IP address of the license server (`2100@100.125.1.240:2100@100.125.1.251` in this example).

 `XILINX_LIC_SETUP="2100@100.125.1.240:2100@100.125.1.251"`

 ##### Note
-Only user root has the right to use the Xilinx license file provided by Huawei.
+Only user **root** has the right to use the Xilinx license file provided by Huawei.

 #### Step 2 Configure the development environment.

-Run the following commands to configure the hardware development environment.
+Run the following commands to configure the hardware development environment:

 `cd huaweicloud-fpga/fp1`
 `export HW_FPGA_DIR=$(pwd)`